Dunedin Chinese Garden: Garden features

-Lan Yuan, Dunedin Chinese Garden is designed as a late Ming/early Qing Scholar’s garden, and is separated from the rest of the city by a 4 m perimeter wall.
+Lan Yuan is designed as a late Ming/early Qing scholar’s garden, and is separated from the rest of the city by a 4 m perimeter wall.
 It is centered on a large lake, around which are numerous structures: an entrance hall, a square pavilion, a study, a climbing mountain with a half-pavilion and corridor, a tea house, and a two-storey tower block housing a conference room.
 A zig-zag bridge crosses the lake and connects with Chongyuan, the central "Heart of the Lake" pavilion.

 In front of the entrance to the garden stands an elaborate Pai Lou archway as "the face" of the garden.
 The entrance to the garden is flanked by two lion statues which were hand-sculptured from solid granite and gifted to the Dunedin Chinese Garden Trust by the Municipal Government of Shanghai.
 Just in front of the main door, a "river" forms a boundary between the outside and inside worlds.

 Traditional Chinese construction methods were applied throughout the garden to avoid the use of any nails or other corrodible materials.
 All wooden structures, made from Chinese fir, are held together using mortise and tenon joints.
 The timber has been coated in seven layers of protective lacquer to preserve its look and against decay.
 All of the wooden columns rest on hand-carved granite plinths sitting on the floor's granite slabs.
 This separates the timber from the ground to further prevent rotting.
 Hand-carved hexagonal lanterns with shades depicting typical Chinese landscape paintings provide evening lighting for the corridors of the path running inside along the perimeter walls.